ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>How do I prepare for graduation?</strong></summary>

-To prepare for graduation:
+To prepare for graduation:<br><br>

-1. Register using the graduation link on the University’s website
+1. Register using the graduation link available on the University’s website<br>
-2. Make payment for the selected graduation-related services as instructed
+2. Make payment for the graduation‑related services you require, as instructed<br>

 </details>